Jadamso/STrollR/README.md

 </figure>
 <p>

 Huge spatiotemporal covariance matrices can be efficiently calculated by using sparse matrix approaches with spam and spam64, spcifically spam::rdist.
 The correction is applied in a post-estimation style and some functions have been extended to take advantage of parallel processing.
-Some of the math is layed out in the appendix to the third chapter of my paper ``Political Violence and The Geographic Concentration of Countries''
+See [Theory.pdf](https://github.com/Jadamso/STrollR/blob/master/Theory.pdf) for the theory behind the calculations.

 <!-- [dissertation]
 (https://sites.google.com/a/g.clemson.edu/ja-resources/research/Adamson2017_Thesis.pdf?attredirects=0). -->